Everyone at the Table

 I'm doing a lot more one-on -ones with people I didn't do one-on-ones with previously, for example.

-I have ad hoc ones, and then I have, you know, weekly and monthly, depending really on what the engineer's preference is.
+So I, you know, it's just an open door policy.
+If you want to have one-on-one with me, I have ad hoc ones and then I have, you know, weekly and monthly depending really on what the engineer's preference is.

-And then the individual teams have a 30-minute stand-up every single morning where all of their teams join.
+And then the individual teams have a 30 minute stand up every single morning where all of their teams join.

-So hopefully that, you know, keeps everybody in touch and everybody knows what are the latest things which are going on and, you know, what are we seeing in the marketplace?
+So hopefully that, you know, keeps everybody in touch and everybody knows what are the latest things which are going on.

 You know, what do our customers really like?
-You know, how can we improve experience for our customers?
+You know, how can we improve experience for customers?

 So that's all in place.
 But I think what we've been trying to focus on is the social aspect, how we get together as a group socially.